Ebube-Ochemba/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-# x
+# C - Even more pointers, arrays and strings

-> This project was on
+> This project was on more pointers, arrays and string.

 ## Summary

-I learnt about...
+I learnt about multidimensional arrays and how to use them.

 ## Requirements